 The train then powers down through the agricultural landscape of the Bann Valley and the lusher Slaney Valley before finally clattering along the quayside to Rosslare Harbour.

 How to Ride the Dublin to Rosslare Railway

 The journey from Dublin Connolly to Rosslare Europort takes approx 2 hours and 50 minutes.
 Travel the railway with:

 Reservations are possible but not required on InterCity trains in Ireland and apply to:

-Buy train tickets in advance with:
+Buy train tickets in advance with the following:

 13. Bernina Express: Chur to Tirano (Switzerland & Italy)

-The Bernina Express slices southerly through the Graubunden Canton, reaching the lofty altitude of 2,253 metres at its highest point – and all without the gravity boost of a cogwheel track.
+The Bernina Express slices southerly through the Graubunden Canton, reaching the lofty altitude of 2,253 metres at its highest point – without the gravity boost of a cogwheel track.
 The train passes through an ingenious system of spiral loops, 55 tunnels and 196 bridges.